fremag/MemoScope.Net/README.md

 ### Visual Studio ?
 **Yes**.
 Visual Studio can open dump file and compare them but it's missing a lot of features that MemoScope.Net has.
 (See the list below)

+# Install
+Clone the repository from GitHub and run the solution with Visual Studio 2015 (with .Net 4.6) There is no binary release yet.

 # Licence
 **Public Domain**